 This Recommendation defines the following terms:

-3.2.1 smart grid: TBD

-(Editor’s Note) The definition of “smart grid” will follow a new definition which will be specified in ITU-T FG-Smart.

-3.2.2 smart meter: An advanced meter (usually an electrical meter) that measures consumption in more detail than a conventional meter; and optionally, but generally, communicates that information via some network back to the local utility for monitoring and billing purposes.
+3.2.1 smart meter: A premise device to monitor and control electrical power, gas and water usage of home appliances based on demand response information from home appliances.

 3.2.3 smart metering: An operation to provide information to customers about energy consumption.
-The information includes how much energy the customers are consuming and how much it costs, etc.Abbreviations and acronyms
+The information includes how much energy the customers are consuming and how much it costs, etc.

+3.2.4 demand response: A smart metering feature that allows consumers to reduce or change their use patterns of electricity, gas and water during peak demand usually in exchange for a financial incentive.

+Abbreviations and acronyms

 This Recommendation uses the following abbreviations and acronyms: